Total Live Articles: 447

 The DVLA states that people with ‘liability to sudden and unprovoked or unprecipitated episodes of disabling dizziness’ should stop driving and inform the DVLA.

-1st line: short course (up to 7 days) of oral
+Nausea, vomiting and vertigo 1st line: consider a short course (up to 7 days) of oral

 • Prochlorperazine, or